Travis

 Please note that this guide is geared towards non-High Availability (HA) setups.
 Please contact us at enterprise@travis-ci.com if you require support for your HA setup.

-Builds Are not Starting #
+Builds are not Starting #

 In the Travis CI Web UI you see no builds are starting.
 The builds either have no visible state or have a state of queued.
 Canceling and restarting builds has no effect.

-Connection to RabbitMQ was lost #
+Lost connection to RabbitMQ #

 The Enterprise Platform uses RabbitMQ to communicate with worker machine(s) in order to process builds.
 In certain circumstances it is possible for the worker machine(s) to lose connection with RabbitMQ and therefore become unable to process builds successfully.
 This is a known problem and we’re working on it to deliver a permanent solution.